silverstripe/developer-docs/en/06_Project_Governance/05_Major_release_policy.md

 Silverstripe CMS major releases track PHP releases.

-The Silverstripe CMS release cycle is built around these assumptions.
+The Silverstripe CMS release cycle is built around these assumptions:

-- New PHP releases are shipped at the end of November on an annual basis.
+- new PHP releases are shipped at the end of November on an annual basis
-- PHP releases are in full support for two years with a year of limited support.
+- PHP releases are in full support for two years with one year of limited support.

 At launch, a Silverstripe CMS major release supports all PHP versions in full support.
-PHP versions in limited support are not supported at launch by new Silverstripe CMS major release.
+PHP versions in limited support are not supported at launch by new Silverstripe CMS major releases.

-Following the initial release of a Silverstripe CMS major release, the development team aims to add forward compatibility for the next PHP release. e.g.: Silverstripe CMS 5 at launch will support PHP 8.1 and PHP 8.2.
+Following the initial launch of a Silverstripe CMS major release, the development team aims to add forward compatibility for the next PHP release. e.g.: Silverstripe CMS 5 at launch will support PHP 8.1 and PHP 8.2.
 CMS 5 should receive official support for an eventual PHP 8.3 in early 2024.

 Support for end-of-life PHP releases is not dropped within a Silverstripe CMS major release line, unless it's necessary to address vulnerabilities or high impact bugs.

-Major releases lines not in active development do not receive official support for later PHP releases.
+Major release lines not in active development do not receive official support for later PHP releases.

 ## Dependency management